 Clear water from rain showers will flush the system and balance your nutrition program.
 If your plants are protected from the rain, water thoroughly with plain water every couple of weeks.

-After weeks of night time temperatures in the high 30's - low 40's, it's time to move indoors.
+After a couple of weeks with night time temperatures droppong into the high 30's - low 40's, it's time to move indoors.
 A sunny window is best.
 Try to keep plants as cool as possible, especially at night, preferably around 55 degrees.
 Too warm and new flower buds might drop off.

 In January things start to get exciting because you can start looking for flower spikes.
-As the flower spikes mature and the first flowers open, move your plant(s) away from the sun to wherever they look their best.
-Your plants have stored up all the energy they need to complete their flowering cycle and cooler temperatures will prolong the life of the blooms.
+After the first flowers begin to open, move your plant(s) away from the sun and display them wherever they look their best.
+Your plants have stored up all the energy they need to complete their flowering cycle.
+Cooler temperatures (away fom the sun) will prolong the life of the blooms.

-Water + Nutrients for Indoor Growing: When your plants move indoors, their metabolism slows, so cut back on the water and stop nutrients altogether.
+Moving your plants indoors slows their metabolism, so cut back on the water and stop nutrients altogether.
 This encourages the bloom cycle to begin.
 Water sparingly and slowly - when the gauge moves - stop!
 Don't rewater until bottom of pot is dry, usually about once a week or so.
 The seasons have changed and these plants don't need much water now.

 When the first flower spikes appear (look for them at the base of the plant), start feeding again using a "bloom formula".
-I use Dyna-Gro "Bloom 3-12-6" to encourage bigger, longer lasting flowers.
-Continue this all through the bloom cycle.
+I use Dyna-Gro "Bloom 3-12-6" (1/2 tsp per gallon) to encourage bigger, longer lasting flowers.
+Continue throughout the bloom cycle.

 After the blooms have faded, cymbidiums go dormant, which corresponds to the dry season in their native habitat.
 Reduce watering even more.
-Just run water through the pebbles once a week to keep the plant from dehydrating - that's all.
+Pour water through the pebbles once a week to keep the plant from dehydrating - and that's all.
 No standing water at the base.